Mills & Reeve has long prospered as a non-City firm, but now it's targeting the capital.

 How to get a Mills & Reeve training contract

-Mills & Reeve offers just 21 training contracts a year – nine in Cambridge, five in Birmingham, four in Norwich and three in Manchester – so be aware that competition is high.
+Mills & Reeve offers just 20 training contracts a year – spread across the Birmingham, Cambridge, Manchester and Norwich offices – so be aware that competition is high.
 In 2016 the firm received 945 direct training contract applications.

 Mills & Reeve requires a minimum 2:1 degree.
-Graduate recruitment manager Fiona Medlock advises applicants to research the firm very well: “Don’t use generic answers, and don’t just regurgitate our published material.”
+Graduate recruitment manager Fiona Medlock says applicants should research the firm very well: “Don’t use generic answers, and don’t just regurgitate our published material.”
 She points out that proofreading is, as ever, essential.